Audio Mastering with MasteringBOX

 Another parameter you might see on your compressor plugins or hardware is the knee.
 Much like our attack & release, this parameter doesn’t always appear as certain compressors are designed to either be hard or soft knee.
 If your compressor does have this parameter, it’s something you can look to adjust when you’re setting the ratio.

 The knee can be thought of in two ways.
 Hard knee means that as the signal passes the threshold, it is instantly affected by the ratio we have set.
 Soft knee effectively applies an element of smoothing to this transition.
 It allows the gradual introduction of compression to signals that pass the threshold.
-Hard knees are good for when you want aggressive and sudden compression.
+Hard knees are good for when you want aggressive and sudden audio compression.
 Soft knees typically suit more musical signals.
 However, a soft knee can be advantageous even with heavy transient compression if you are yielding too much of a clicky sound.

 Sidechain & Sidechain Listen